 Community Planning Association of Southwest Idaho

 The Community Planning Association of Southwest Idaho (COMPASS) is an association of local governments working together to plan for the future of the Treasure Valley.
 The agency is a voluntary, member-based organization.
+Learn about the benefits of being a member of COMPASS.

 COMPASS is governed by a Board of Directors who represent COMPASS member agencies.
 The Board is comprised mainly of local elected officials, such as mayors, city councilmembers, and county and highway district commissioners.